How To Crochet A Zigzag Bag

 Changing thhread half way through

-Again, if thread needs changing, tie off the old stuff and knot in the new all inside your kitty.
+Again, if the thread needs changing, tie off the old stuff and knot in the new all inside your felt kitty.
 No one will ever know about the mess!

 stitching together a kitty brooch

 When there’s only a couple of inches left to sew, kitty needs to acquire some chub.
-I’ve got a bag of toy stuffing (bought from Amazon) but if desperate go and destroy a cushion (but perhaps you shouldn’t :/).
-I can’t think of what else would make a good alternative.
-Anyway, stuff lightly, match up the open pieces and carry on with the stitching.
+I’ve got a bag of toy stuffing (bought from Amazon), but if desperate, go and destroy a cushion (or but perhaps you shouldn’t :/).
+Another alternative could be yarn ends if you’re a knitter or crocheter.
+Anyway, stuff lightly with your chosen filling, match up the open pieces and carry on with the stitching.

 tying off your work.